-USAA credit card rental car insurance covers physical damage and theft up to $50,000 per claim.
-You’re only covered if you file your claim within 60 days of the incident.
-But here are instances, like driving non-general passenger vehicles, that are not covered.
-And certain conditions, such as reckless driving, would void your coverage.
+USAA credit card rental car insurance covers physical damage and theft up to $50,000 per account, but you need to decline the rental company’s insurance in order to use your credit card’s one.
+Keep in mind that you’re only covered if you file your claim within 60 days of the incident.
+But there are instances, like driving non-general passenger vehicles, that are not covered.
+And certain conditions, such as reckless driving, would also void your coverage.

 Basically, there are plenty of things you should know about your coverage before you sign a rental agreement.